peterboda236/readinginsights.koplugin/README.md

 ## Install

-1. Copy the whole `readinginsights.koplugin` folder into your KOReader `plugins/` directory, so you end up with:
+1. Copy the whole Unpack the latest zip and copy the `readinginsights.koplugin` folder into your KOReader `plugins/` directory, so you end up with:
 2. Restart KOReader.
 3. If you still have `2-reading-insights-popup.lua` in your `patches/`